bhdresh/open-webui-functions/README.md

 ## Open WebUI Functions

-This project is a collection of AI-powered agents developed using Open WebUI.
+This project is a collection of AI functions developed using Open WebUI.

-These agents integrate with Open WebUI, adding intelligent automation, natural language processing, and advanced AI capabilities.
+These functions integrate with Open WebUI, adding intelligent automation, natural language processing, and advanced AI capabilities.

 The goal is to expand Open WebUI’s potential by enabling AI-driven tools, utilities, and workflows, improving user experience and efficiency.